dimitriszrv/dimitriszrv/README.md

 </a>

 ## About me
-Skilled software developer with expertise in automating processes through Python, including ETL workflows and task automation using Bash scripting.
+Skilled data engineer / software developer with expertise in automating processes through Python, including ETL workflows and task automation using Bash scripting.
 I have a strong background in SQL development, data warehousing, and reporting with tools such as Jaspersoft and Smartsheet.
 Additionally, I manage database and server maintenance, and lead project development using TYPO3 CMS (PHP, JavaScript, HTML, CSS).
 My experience also includes automation testing with Playwright, Jenkins, Git and TypeScript.
 Currently, I am advancing my skills in Django & Flask to further enhance web application development capabilities.

 <!--<div align="center">
 <img src="https://rishavanand.github.io/static/images/greetings.gif" align="center" height="200" width="100" />